Winter parasite control ❄️ December - February

 CHOOSING a TREATMENT FOR ENCYSTED REDWORM

 Only two chemicals, moxidectin (in Equest and Equest Pramox) and five day courses of fenbendazole (Panacur Equine Guard) are licenced for the treatment of these encysted stages of small redworm.
 Moxidectin is the preferred treatment in most cases, particularly if you are also looking to target bots at the same time, because of widespread resistance to fenbendazole.

 Equest contains only moxidectin while Equest Pramox has the addition of praziquantel meaning it also treats tapeworm.
 We would recommend testing for tapeworm first with the EquiSal tapeworm test and only giving the combination drug if you need to.
 More than 77% of horses won't need that extra chemical!

-There are circumstances where a 5 day course of fenbendazole is more appropriate such as where moxidectin is contra-indicated and for young horses under four who are also susceptible to roundworm infection.
+There are circumstances where a 5 day course of fenbendazole is more appropriate such as where moxidectin is contra-indicated.

-Results from previous winter resistance testing revealed that 40% of horses wormed for encysted redworm with fenbendazole and 2.8% of horses wormed with moxidectin had parasites that were showing some resistance to the wormer.
+Results from previous winter reduction testing revealed that 40% of horses wormed for encysted redworm with fenbendazole and 2.8% of horses wormed with moxidectin had parasites that were showing some resistance to the wormer.
 Tests also showed 50% of horses with a positive redworm count that had been treated with moxidectin had been under-dosed, leaving those horses more susceptible to developing resistant strains of redworm.

 Vet Carolyn Cummins commented: “It’s imperative that we get worming right for the health of our horses.
 A simple treat and test can help to pinpoint potential problems and offer peace of mind that these important issues are under control.
 Resistance and the challenge to keep horses disease free from parasites is a very real problem and one that we should all be vigilant for.